zforster/zakforster/content/posts/pydantic-vs-dataclasses/index.md

 description = "Compare Pydantic models and Python data classes.
 Learn when to use each for validation, type safety, serialization, and maintainable data modelling."
 +++

+## Approaches to Data Modelling Using Python

 The modern software engineer must master the skill of representing real-world entities as objects in code.
 This translation process, known as data modelling, defines the structure, rules and relationships of the domain objects within an application.

-In Python, data can be modelled in various ways, using built-in approaches such as dictionaries, classes and dataclasses, or by employing external packages such as Pydantic.
+In Python, data can be modelled in various ways, using built-in approaches such as dictionaries, classes and dataclasses, or by using external packages such as Pydantic.
 In this article, we explore these methods to help you decide which is most suitable to your project's needs.

-## 🐍 Python Dictionaries
+## Why You Shouldn't Use Dictionaries

 Python's built-in type [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) provides software engineers with a basic method of data representation.
 As we gain more experience with Python, we come to realise the limitations associated with the dictionary type and the impact it has on the maintainability of the systems we create.